Meng-Woon-Development/tm_assessment/README.md

    then enter the value in the portal e.g. Task: TASK_99, Skill: SKILL_3

--- That's all and enjoy --
+-- That's all and enjoy the setup --

 * If facing any issue feel free to contact: chanmw126@gmail.com